Emmotes/ic_spoilers/docs/voronika.md

     "id": 2096,
     "flavour_text": "",
     "description": {
-        "desc": "For the third Quest for the Crown goal, you must apply 1750 Debuffs to enemies.
-The key allies for Calculating Guidances now also include Champions who have the Debuff role."
+        "desc": "For the third Search for the Crown goal, you must apply 1750 Debuffs to enemies.
+The key allies for Calculating Guidance now also include Champions who have the Debuff role."
     },
     "effect_keys": [
         {